mneuronico/multi-agent-system-library/README.md

 ```

 -   **`name`**: The name of the process.
--   **`function`**: A callable (function) that performs data transformations, data loading, etc. This function receives as argument a list of messages, each of which is a dictionary with two fields ("source", with the source role, and "message" with the actual content) and it should return a dictionary.
+-   **`function`**: A callable (function) that performs data transformations, data loading, etc. This function can receive as argument the `manager` object itself (the parameter must be called `"manager"`) and/or a list of messages (must be named `"messages"`).
+Each message is a dictionary with two fields ("source", with the source role, and "message" with the actual content).
+The function must return a dictionary, which will be saved in the message history.
+Both input parameters are optional: you can define process functions which only receive either the `manager` object, or only the `messages` list, or neither.
+The function call is invariant to the order of the parameters.

 You can also define processes in the config JSON file: